Tpbezerra/tpbezerra.github.io/Tower Defence/TD.md

 Selling a tower will give back a percentage of the money invested into it.
 This includes the initial cost and all of the upgrade costs.

+## Enemies
+The enemies follow predefined paths and once they reach the end of that path the player loses health.
+They spawn with differing amounts of health and move faster the more they have.
+Their colour changes to reflect this health and speed.

 ## Contributions
 As this was a solo project I implemented everything alone.
 For this project I didn't make any custom models, instead making use of the sunoke shapes available in Unity.
 The features I implemented are: <br />
     - Economy <br />